Are we allowed to buy a beer?

 Do you listen to feedback from strangers?

 Yes.
 Receiving e-mails from people who have attended shows is highly regarded.
-The privacy of expressing oneself online allows people to give both interesting, thoughtful and honest feedback.
 The face-to-face situation usually allows only positive feedback to get through.
 We are of course interested in getting also the negative comments.
 Preferably in a constructive manner.
 All e-mails with feedback, good or bad, will be read and considered seriously.

 Do you contribute to non-profit or fund-raising events?